amir-arad/EmptyEpsilon-build-scripts/README.md

 ## cleanup

-the virtual machine is stateful. so be sure to run
+the virtual machine is saved in the local hard drive. so run
 ```
 $ vagrant destroy
 ```
-when done building
+when you want to free up space